Skip to main content

 How does Buildertrend compare to Projul on price?

-Ready to leave BuilderTrend behind?
-See our complete guide to switching from BuilderTrend to Projul for a step-by-step migration plan.
+Ready to leave Buildertrend behind?
+See our complete guide to switching from Buildertrend to Projul for a step-by-step migration plan.

 Frequently Asked Questions

-How much does Buildertrend cost per month in 2026?
+How much does Buildertrend cost in 2026?

 Does Buildertrend charge per user?